Welcome to Cougar Country!

 6. Leadership OpportunitiesKennedy Student Council takes an active leadership role in promoting school spirit.
 Students meet weekly with administration to plan and execute school events, such as spirit days, school dances, Thursday Fun Lunch, etc. They also help at Student of the Month ice cream awards, fundraise with candy grams, lead sports assemblies and dress up as the Cougar, tend to the garden, and participate in other service projects.
 They are models for their peers.

-7. Physical Education and After-School SportsKennedy staffs two full-time PE teachers and has a large gymnasium with bleachers, an electronic scoreboard, a sound system, basketball hoops, volleyball nets, and a rock-climbing wall.
+7. Physical Education and After-School SportsKennedy staffs three full-time PE teachers and has a large gymnasium with bleachers, an electronic scoreboard, a sound system, basketball hoops, volleyball nets, and a rock-climbing wall.
 The school also has a track and baseball diamonds, spin cycles, and locker rooms.Kennedy participates in competitive Redwood City After-School Sports Leagues such as basketball and volleyball.
-Students get the opportunity to learn sports techniques, develop self-esteem and teamwork from Kennedy teachers who also coach.8.
+Students get the opportunity to learn sports techniques, develop self-esteem, and teamwork from Kennedy teachers who also coach.8.
 ExpeditionsKennedy is proud to offer educational expeditions for each grade level.
 Participation is optional and selection criteria may apply.In 6th grade, students are encouraged to attend a 5-day trip to Yosemite in late fall, where students explore the geology and natural wonders of this National Park.
 The program is lead by trained naturalists.
-A few parents may volunteer as chaperones.In 7th grade, a 10-day once-in-a-life-time trip to the Grand Canyon in the Spring is not to be missed.
+A few parents may volunteer as chaperones.In 7th grade, a 10-day once-in-a-lifetime trip to the Grand Canyon in the Spring is not to be missed.
 Participants will camp on the South Rim and backpack down the canyon to the Hava Supai Reserve and camp there for a few nights while keeping science journals and learning about that environment.
 Students also learn independence, teamwork, leadership skills and so much more from this experience.
 The expedition is lead by a team of teachers and professionals who have signed on for a 5-year commitment.
 Fund-raising opportunities for the trip will be available.

 9. Extracurricular Activities and Extended Day LearningExtracurricular activities that are non-sports-related change year to year.
-In past years, the following activities have been offered: Math Olympiad, Marine Science Institute Workshop, Coding, Robotics, Dungeons and Dragons and Paddling.
+In past years, the following activities have been offered: Math Olympiad, Marine Science Institute Workshop, Coding, Robotics, Dungeons and Dragons, and Paddling.
 Please see the office for this year's offerings.
 Students are welcome to start clubs with the approval of administration.Kennedy offers an extended day learning program, REACH, that continues until 6 pm.
-This program provides Recreation, Enrichment, Academic intervention and homework support, Community services and Health services to any student who needs after school supervision or help.
+This program provides Recreation, Enrichment, Academic intervention and homework support, Community services, and health services to any student who needs after school supervision or help.
 Please contact the Family Center to learn more.

 10. Counseling & Anti-Bullying ServicesThe Family Center has a full-time counselor and multiple counselors who can meet with the same student consistently.
-Counselors offer individual therapy, group counseling and emotional support to students who are facing emotional rough patches or tough situations.The staff is trained to handle any bullying situations.
+Counselors offer individual therapy, group counseling, and emotional support to students who are facing emotional rough patches or tough situations.The staff is trained to handle any bullying situations.
 Students are also now offered Restorative Justice in appropriate situations.

-11. Family Support ServicesThe Kennedy Family Center (KFC) offers a monthly food bank, Second Harvest, of fresh vegetables and fruits as well as milk, chicken and canned food for the Kennedy community.
+11. Family Support ServicesThe Kennedy Family Center (KFC) offers a monthly food bank, Second Harvest, of fresh vegetables and fruits as well as milk, chicken, and canned food for the Kennedy community.
 The Center also offers school supplies such as backpacks and binders and PE clothes for students who need them.
 Family counseling and welfare sign-ups are also available and the center works with donors and partners to provide holiday gifts to families.
 You can drop by the KFC 8 am-4 pm Mon-Fri for handouts on services and available community resources.

 12. Opportunities for Parent InvolvementKennedy boasts a strong PTO, with designated officer roles and monthly meetings open to every Kennedy parent.
 Parents are involved in fundraising, school development, and volunteering at school events.
 See the PTO page for more information.